Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Atmospheric Memory

 I look for patterns because nature does like to do that.
 I’ve used this term or a few patterns.
-In winter you may recall:
+In winter, you may recall:

 Tropical Storms And Hurricanes of 2024

-I do believe some of the tracks into the North Atlantic can help with the ocean heat distribution, along with the favored jet stream patterns that can help create the blocking patterns we need top provide cold air to the Eastern US.
+I do believe some of the tracks into the North Atlantic can help with the ocean heat distribution, along with the favored jet stream patterns that can help create the blocking patterns we need to provide cold air to the Eastern US.

 2024 Tropical Storm and Hurricane Tracks